Zadiprion townsendi

 Human Relevance

-Potential economic significance as a defoliator of Pinus ponderosa, an important timber . could impact forest health and commercial forestry operations, though specific documentation of from this species is limited in available sources.
+Potential economic significance as a defoliator of Pinus ponderosa, an important timber . could impact forest health and commercial forestry operations, though specific documentation of economic damage from this species is limited in available sources.

 Similar Taxa